 UM has earned recognition for its high degree of internationalisation.
 It boasts an outstanding international faculty team.
 80 per cent of the faculty members are from overseas.
 The fact that English is the main medium of instruction at UM has attracted outstanding students from around the world, which in turn has helped to create a vibrant, multicultural campus.
 The university continuously expands its international network and actively builds platform for international collaboration in order to broaden the students’ horizons.
 It has established collaboration agreements with over 220 institutions of higher learning in over 30 countries and regions.
 UM students can choose from over 150 institutions around the world for exchange programmes or overseas studies.
 The university also provides students with many internship opportunities, both local and overseas, in order to enhance their employability upon graduation.

 UM boasts a top-notch teaching and research team.
-Many of the faculty members have earned prestigious titles such as fellow of the Royal Academy of Engineering, fellow of the Institute of Electrical and Electronics Engineers, member of the Portuguese Academy of Sciences, fellow of the American Society for Metals, fellow of the American Association for the Advancement of Science, fellow of the American Physical Society, fellow of the American Society of Civil Engineers, fellow of the American Educational Research Association, president of the IEEE’s Systems, Man, and Cybernetics Society, fellow of the Hong Kong Academy of Engineering Sciences, and Chang Jiang Scholar Chair Professor (Ministry of Education).
+Many of the faculty members have earned prestigious titles such as member of Academia Europaea (Academy of Europe), fellow of the Royal Academy of Engineering, fellow of the Institute of Electrical and Electronics Engineers, member of the Portuguese Academy of Sciences, fellow of the American Society for Metals, fellow of the American Association for the Advancement of Science, fellow of the American Physical Society, fellow of the American Society of Civil Engineers, fellow of the American Educational Research Association, president of the IEEE’s Systems, Man, and Cybernetics Society, fellow of the Hong Kong Academy of Engineering Sciences, and Chang Jiang Scholar Chair Professor (Ministry of Education).
 Not only does the university continuously search for high-calibre scholars, it also offers attractive work conditions to enable faculty members to achieve their full potential.
 In doing so, it has successfully developed an outstanding faculty team with growing academic influence on a global scale.